stamina/easyrider/README.md

 The custom UART shell code is capable of registering commands and command handlers.
 E.g. typing "help" or "show state" in TeraTerm, Minicom, Putty or any other serial terminal program. (configuration: 19200 baud/8N1)

-At the moment the shell is communicating with a secondary telemetrics board, called BlackAdder (ARM Cortex-M4 based), which polls for state information.
-BlackAdder also contains a GPS and WiFi module for easy tracking and communicating with a mobile phone app (A BlackAdder github repo will be available soon).

 *[BOM]: Bill Of Materials